LiDNY/KoteykaFiles/README.md

+# I'm archiving this due to not really having anything to add, i may return to this someday

 # Koteyka's Files

 Koteyka's Files is a small and simple website for uploading files, it has a dark theme and a language selection in the settings (Russian, English, German, Greek, Chinese and Arabic)